typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 ![Diagnosis Schema](images/diagnosis_schema.png)

-## Running the Example
+## Run the Example

-Once you have [installed KGLIB via pip](../../#getting-started---running-the-machine-learning-pipeline) you can run the example as follows:
+Once you have [installed KGLIB via pip](../../#getting-started---running-the-machine-learning-pipeline) you can run this example as follows:

 1. Make sure a Grakn server is running